Junction conditions of Palatini $f\left(\mathcal R,T\right)$ gravity: Conclusion

 The particular forms of the function $f(\mathcal R,T)$ for which some of the junction conditions can be discarded from the full set (``exceptional" cases) were also analyzed.
 In other theories of gravity, see e.g. \cite{Rosa:2021yym,Rosa:2021teg,Senovilla:2013vra}, some of these exceptional cases were shown to give rise to extra terms in the stress-energy tensor associated with external tensions, momentum fluxes, and double gravitational layers.
 Interestingly, we have shown that the same does not happen in Palatini $f(\mathcal R,T)$ gravity, as the terms potentially contributing to the extra matter components vanish identically in this theory.
 This allows one to select simpler forms of the action that simplify the set of junction conditions, without the drawback of further complicating the matter sector.

 Among such applications we briefly discussed the one of traversable thin-shell wormholes, which can be implemented both in reflection-symmetric and asymmetric scenarios, and which, similarly as their $f(\mathcal{R})$ cousins, could be of interest from the point of view of both (double) shadows in gravitational light deflection \cite{Wielgus:2020uqz}, and in echoes of gravitational wave emission from binary mergers of horizonless compact objects \cite{Cardoso:2016oxy}.
 For the simplest case of Maxwell fields, the tracelessness of its stress-energy tensor implies that the formalism yields the same results as their $f(\mathcal{R})$ counterpart, forcing one to upgrade the matter field description up to non-linear electromagnetic fields, where now any non-trivial $f(\mathcal{R},T)$ function will introduce modifications to the (shell) dynamics.
-Other topics of interest to study within this formalism involve the definition of stellar surfaces and its consequences for the mathematical consistence of (sub-)stellar bodies within these theories, or solutions of theoretical and cosmological interest such as cosmic strings, domain walls or brane-world scenarios.
-In the present case, the non-conservation of the stress-energy tensor of the matter fields also allows for interesting new possibilities in such scenarios, such as the existence of energy fluxes across the matching shell, whose implementation is also worth exploring.